 Forests not only provide environmental benefits but also give us social and economic benefits.

-Therefore it is pertinent that we become more cognizant of the importance of forests and wherever possible along with local communities, academia, civil society, and corporates work towards protecting the existing forest land, creating more forests, and converting degraded forests into a more natural state.
+Therefore, it is pertinent that we become more cognizant of the importance of forests and, wherever possible.
+In addition, along with local communities, academia, civil society, and corporates, work towards protecting existing forest land, creating more green spaces, and converting degraded regions into a more natural state.

 Add comment